Beyond Predictions in Neural ODEs: Identification and Interventions: Setup and Background

 \subsection{(Neural) Ordinary Differential Equations}

 In neural ODEs (NODE) a machine learning model (often a neural network with parameters $\theta$) is used to learn the function $f_{\theta} \approx f$ from data \citep{chen2018neural}.
 Starting from the initial observation $\Xtrue(a)$, an explicit iterative ODE solver is applied to predict $\Xtrue(t)$ for $t\in (a,b]$ using the current derivative estimates from $f_{\theta}$.
 The parameters $\theta$ are then updated via backpropagation on the mean squared error between predictions and observations.
-Unlike residual neural networks which can be seen as an Euler discretization of a continuous evolution, NODEs can make predictions for arbitrary time points.
-A variant of NODEs for second order systems called SONODE that essentially simply exploits the common reduction to first order systems was proposed by~\citet{Norcliffe2020}.
-They estimate the initial values $\dot{\Xtrue}(a)$ with a neural network from $\Xtrue$ in an end-to-end fashion.
+We mostly build on an augmented variant called SONODE that also works for second order systems and estimates the initial values $\dot{\Xtrue}(a)$ in an end-to-end fashion \citep{Norcliffe2020}.

-The methods proposed in this paper build on the public SONODE implementation.
-We note that extensions to irregularly-sampled ODEs~\citep{Rubanova2019}, stochastic DEs~\citep{Li2020,Oganesyan2020}, partial DEs~\citep{Sun2019}, Bayesian NODEs~\citep{Dandekar2020}, and delay ODEs~\citep{Zhu2021} can be used directly instead of SONODEs in our method, which directly benefits from general advances in NODE modelling.
-As discussed extensively in the literature, NODEs can outperform traditional ODE parameter inference techniques in terms of reconstruction error, especially for non-linear $f$ \citep{chen2018neural,Dupont2019}, due to the universal approximation properties of neural networks.
-A subsequent advantage over previous methods is that we need not pre-specify a parameterization of $f$ in terms of a small set of semantically meaningful parameters such as the constant coefficients in mass-action-kinetics.
+Recently, NODEs have been extended to irregularly-sampled timesteps~\citep{Rubanova2019}, stochastic DEs~\citep{Li2020,Oganesyan2020}, partial DEs~\citep{Sun2019}, Bayesian NODEs~\citep{Dandekar2020}, and delay ODEs~\citep{Zhu2021}.
+While these extensions could benefit our method, we use vanilla SONODE to disentangle the performance of our method from tuning the underlying NODE method.
+As discussed extensively in the literature, NODEs can outperform traditional ODE parameter inference techniques in terms of reconstruction error, especially for non-linear $f$ \citep{chen2018neural,Dupont2019}.
+A subsequent advantage over previous methods is that we need not pre-suppose a parameterization of $f$ in terms of a small set of semantically meaningful parameters.

+Recently, a number of regularization techniques has been proposed for NODEs, where NODEs are viewed as infinite depth limits of residual neural networks (typically for classification) and there is no single true underlying dynamic law \citep{Finlay20, kelly2020easynode, Arnab20, pal2021opening, grathwohl2019ffjord}.
+We emphasize that these existing techniques regularize the number of model evaluations to improve efficiency in learning one out of many possible dynamics yielding good performance on a downstream predictive task.
+They are unrelated to our regularizer, which aims at identifying a single true underlying dynamical system from time series data.
+Our regularizer targets neither the number of function evaluations, nor sparsity in the weights of the neural network directly (like pruning), but the number of causal dependencies.
+Finally, another alternative to train neural networks that depend on few inputs, regularizing input gradients~\citep{Ross17,Ross17_2,Slavin2018TheNL} does not scale to high-dimensional regression tasks.